fredrkl/entra-pim-group-demo/README.md

-# entra-pim-group-demo
+# Entra PIM Group Demo

-PIM for Group IaC Demo
+This repo intent to demonstrate the use of Entra PIM for Group using the Infrastructure as Code (IaC) approach.